 Improvement of the investment climate is an important part of the Saudi government's broader program to liberalize the country's trade and investment regime, diversify an economy overly dependent on oil and petrochemicals, promote employment for a very young population, and become an active player in the World Trade Organization (WTO) following its accession.

 The government encourages investment in transportation, education, health, information and communications technology, life sciences and energy, in six “Economic Cities” that are in various states of development.
 The Economic Cities are to be new, comprehensive developments in different regions focusing on particular industries.
 Prospective investors will find attractive Saudi Arabia's economic stability, large market, sound infrastructure, a well-regulated banking system and relatively high per capita income.

 Unemployment is high, and the large youth population (40% of the population are under 15 years of age) generally lacks the education and technical skills the private sector needs.
 The government has substantially boosted spending on job training and education, infrastructure development, and government salaries -- as part of its effort to attract foreign investment and diversify the economy

 Commercial Law: Saudi Arabia has commercial law that is generally applied consistently.
-Articles contained in the law allow debtors to conclude financial settlements with their creditors through committees under the Saudi Chambers of Commerce and Industry or through the Board of Grievances.
+Articles contained in the law allow customers to conclude financial settlements with their creditors through committees under the Saudi Chambers of Commerce and Industry or through the Board of Grievances.